AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Upgrade function changed to run on version change and not on activation hook only - FIXED

 = 1.0.8 =
 * For admin use option added - ADDED
 * Username label changed to "Username or Email" - CHANGED